Interview Question: “What Are Your Hobbies?”

 How to Answer “What Are Your Hobbies?”

-When answering these kinds of interview questions, provide answers that are honest, but be cautious not to go into so much detail about your hobbies that they seem threatening to your commitment to your job.
+When answering these kinds of interview questions, provide answers that are honest, but be careful not to go into so much detail about your hobbies that they will seem to threaten your commitment to the job.
 If, for example, your hobby is following your daughter from city to city because she performs as a gymnast, that might be worrisome to many interviewers.

 Prior to your interview, do some research on the company and see if any of your hobbies or interests dovetail with the company culture.
 Those are interests you should emphasize if your interviewer asks this question.
 Avoid answers that make you seem uninteresting or, even worse, inappropriate.
 Keep your answers brief.

 Here are some sample answers that might help you when you are faced with a question about your hobbies and interests.
 You can use these to formulate your own response.

 One of my hobbies is working out and I noticed, in your job advertisement, that you have a gym for your employees.
 That is attractive to me not only because I can work out there but also because I’ll be able to meet other employees in the gym and get to know them on a more casual basis.

 Why It Works: Exercise and fitness-related hobbies can demonstrate health, energy, vitality, and the ability to manage stress.
 If an older applicant works out as a hobby, this could alleviate an interviewer's concern about the applicant's age.
 The interviewer would also be pleased to hear that you are interested in getting to know your fellow employees, particularly if the organization is one that focuses on team-building.

 But remember to be honest first and foremost.
 You don't want to brag about being a “golf pro" and then get to the driving range with your new employer, only to have no idea what to do.